noypi/iost.cs/README.md

 # IOST Blockchain SDK for C#
+- SDK to create a wallet, upload a Smart Contract, or use the IOST blockchain for application integration
-Supports .Net Standard 2.0+ / .Net Framework 4.5+
+- Supports .Net Standard 2.0+ / .Net Framework 4.5+

 ## SDK Features
 - Uses a Secure Keychain to keep the private key secured